-In the case of end of tenure of a Judicial Council member from the ranks of judges before the term for which he is appointed expires, the procedure of nomination of candidates for the vacant position of a Judicial Council member shall be conducted in accordance with Articles 14 and 15 of this Law.
+In the case of the end of the tenure of a Judicial Council member from the ranks of judges before the term for which he/she is appointed expires, the procedure for the nomination of candidates for the vacant position of a Judicial Council member shall be conducted in accordance with Articles 14 and 15 of this Law.

-In the case of end of tenure of a Judicial Council member appointed by the Parliament before the term for which he is appointed expires, the Parliament shall appoint a new member of the Judicial Council, in accordance with Article 16 of this Law.
+In the case of the end of the tenure of a Judicial Council member appointed by the Parliament before the term for which he/she is appointed expires, the Parliament shall appoint a new member of the Judicial Council, in accordance with Article 16 of this Law.